-These clocking schemes (with the exception of DCLK) can be included as part of the core if the Include Common Clocking and Resets GUI option is checked.

-If this option is deselected, they appear in the "support" layer in the example design for reference.
+The transceiver common PLL can be included as part of the core if the Include Shared Logic in Core GUI option is selected.
+If this option is deselected, it appears in the "support" layer in the example design for reference.